Tomev/qcflow/docs/source/model-registry.rst

         new_name="sk-learn-random-forest-reg-model-100",
     )

-Listing and Searching MLflow Models
+Listing and Searching QCFlow Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can fetch a list of registered models in the registry with a simple method.